Wondering which SUV has the biggest boot space? We have 10 of them.

 With all seven seats in use, your boot space is limited to a reduced space that is going to be best reserved for a few shopping bags and nothing much more.

-An adjustable second row adds greater flexibility, but with such huge potential, the 5008 has to be seen as one of the class leaders in the seven-seater SUV sector.
+With such huge potential, the 5008 has to be seen as one of the class leaders in the seven-seater SUV sector.